kollbaumc/streaming-05-smart-smoker/README.md

 # streaming-06-smart-smoker

 This part of the repo is where we create three different consumers.
 One consumer will recieve messages for the smoker temperature.
-One will recieve messages for the temperature for food A.  The last will recieve messages for the temperature of food B.
+One will recieve messages for the temperature for food A.  The last will recieve messages for the temperature of food B.  If the smoker temp decreases by more than 15 degrees in a 2.5 minute span the smoker consumer will send an alert stating that the smoker temp is rapidly decreasing and something may be wrong.
+For the Food A and Food B consumers, if the temperature in a 10 minute span has not increase by at least 1 degree an alert will be sent saying that these food temps are stalled.

 ## Before You Begin